d-m/dmorgan.info/_posts/2015-07-25-encoded-word-syntax.md

     return byte_string.decode(charset)
 {% endhighlight %}

-This code applies a regular expression to pull out the character set, encoding, and encoded text from the encoded words.
+This function applies a regular expression to pull out the character set, encoding, and encoded text from the encoded words.
 Next, it decodes the encoded words into a byte string, using either the `quopri` module or `base64` module as determined by the encoding.
 Finally, it decodes the byte string using the character set and returns the result.

 Running this function on our encoded words returns the Unicode code point for our  horsey: